 Coding Interview

 I used to participate in competitive programming contests when I was an undergraduate student.
-So, I was familiar with this kind of problems and just need a few weeks of preparation to revive my dormant skills.
+So, I was familiar with this kind of problem and just need a few weeks of preparation to revive my dormant skills.
 Still, I solved around 30 problems before applying for a job.
-If you’re not familiar with this kind of problems, you probably need at least one month to prepare yourself.
-Start with easy problems and then move to problem of medium complexity (I suggest skipping hard problems unless your applying to FANG companies).
+If you’re not familiar with these kinds of problems, you probably need at least one month to prepare yourself.
+Start with easy problems and then move to problems of medium complexity (I suggest skipping hard problems unless you’re applying to FANG companies).

 Q: Do I need to pay for a particular course to prepare for the coding interview?